 1) The NMS report is somehow still usable to support SNH’s narrative.

-2) SNH was dishonest about the condition of the fossil site.
+2) SNH was wrong about the condition of the fossil site.

 Before jumping to conclusions, let’s see if the NMS report nonetheless contains information to support SNH’s claims.

-We are now going to look at the NMS report’s findings to see if SNH’s claims about the condition of the site are written in the report.
+We are now going to take a closer look at the NMS report’s findings to see if SNH’s claims about the condition of the site are written in the report.

 The above abstract (=summary) of the report contains only one conclusion.
 The relevant part of this conclusion has been highlighted.